Table of Contents

 Now that's out of the way, let's get rolling with the tips!

-Tip 1: Use Wise, Payoneer or Revolut to Receive Your Pay
+Tip 1: Use Wise, Payoneer or Revolut to Receive Your Online Pay

 Frugal living is all about cutting out any unnecessary costs, and one of the biggest unnecessary costs online teachers have to deal with is exchange rate fees.
-Many of the China based ESL companies pay their teachers in RMB via direct transfer to your bank (however, you can read here how Non-Chinese online ESL jobs became a better option for teachers).
+For example, your bank account may not be registered in the same country as the online teaching company.
+If you are then a viable option is the ESL companies paying you for you online teaching hours via direct transfer to your bank.

-Unless you’re living in China, your bank has to convert that RMB to your home currency, whether that’s USD, GBP, EUR, or whatever else.
+However, unless you’re living in the same country, your bank has to convert their currency to your home currency before it is sent to your bank, whether that’s USD, GBP, EUR, or whatever else.
 But here’s the rub: they do so at an incredibly hiked up exchange rate.

 That means your bank is likely taking a huge cut of your salary by giving you an unfairly weighted exchange rate and pocketing the difference.
 Fortunately, there is a way around this, and that is to use Wise, Revolut or Payoneer.